mahoney1/docs/commercialpaper-query-tutorial.md

 ## Background
 There is a fantastic description of the Commercial Paper use case scenario in the latest [Fabric Developing Applications]( https://hyperledger-fabric.readthedocs.io/en/master/tutorial/commercial_paper.html) docs and the scenario depicted there makes fascinating reading.
 In short,  its a way for large institutions/organisations to obtain funds, to meet short-term debt obligations - and a chance for investors to to get return on investment upon maturity.

-The scenario uses employees transacting as participants from their respective organisations, MagnetoCorp and DigiBank to create an initial history.
+The Commercial paper scenario uses employees transacting as participants from their respective organisations, MagnetoCorp and DigiBank to create an initial history.
 We'll extend the lifecycle of the commercial paper, by involving a third investor, Hedgematic - purely to show more historical data to report upon.

 ## Pre-requisites